ShainLab/HLAkit/README.md

 Linux

 ## Contents
-- R scripts for annotation, data analysis and generating plots
+- R scripts for annotation, data analysis and visualization
 - Bash scripts for data analysis and pipeline automation

 ## Requirements